V-SOUMYA/BUYME/README.md

 # BUYME – Online Shoe Auction Platform 👟

 BUYME is a full-stack web application designed for hosting and managing online auctions specifically for shoes.
 The platform supports multiple user roles including buyers, sellers, customer representatives, and administrators, each with tailored functionalities.
-Built using **HTML, CSS, JavaScript**, and **MySQL**, the application is locally hosted and provides a responsive, real-time auction experience.
+Built using **HTML, CSS, JavaScript**, and **MySQL, Node.js, Express.js**, the application is locally hosted and provides a responsive, real-time auction experience.

 ---